 Recruiters have one main goal: find the right hires for each client.
 Their level of performance is directly related to how effectively and quickly they match top talent with job requirements.

 Ironically, in today’s economy, recruiters are finding their jobs harder than ever.
 In a society where unemployment rates are at a high, many are seeking a job, but sometimes those seeking are not the type of talent jobs require.
-Likewise, there’s often too much talent for recruiters to sort through and what used to be a clean process of sorting through resumes, has in many cases become overwhelming due to the number of inquires for each job opening.
+Likewise, there’s often too much talent for recruiters to sort through and what used to be a clean process of sorting through resumes, has in many cases become overwhelming due to the number of inquiries for each job opening.

 Candidates are left to pay more attention to the power of a first impression than ever.
 What does a cover letter say that leads to an interview – and then, how do you master the first impression at the interview?